 Although it is upsetting, mourning for a pet prepares a child to deal with future losses.
 Many children want to talk about what has happened.
 But talking with children about death is difficult for many adults.
 So the teacher and Carla's mom could be quietly grateful for Carla's silence on the subject.
 At times like this, some children wonder aloud about what it means to be dead.
 They may ask, "Can I die?" or "Will you or Daddy die?"
 If such thoughts could be lurking in her mind, Carla hasn't dared to utter them.
 She might sense the adults' discomfort with the topic.
 Although it is not a good idea to expect grief from a child who does not feel it, acknowledging one's own sad feelings and welcoming children's questions can help them to master any fears or worrisome fantasies.

 What Carla's parents can do: If Carla appears bewildered about the family mood, her parents might explain that they are sad because Bella won't be there with them anymore.
 It's okay to let Carla see their moist eyes.
 In fact, quietly acknowledging that even parents can be sad and recover is reassuring to young children.
 Carla's mother should also answer any questions that her daughter raises.
 "We all love dogs so much that we'll probably get another one someday," would be a helpful response to Carla's question about getting a new pet.
 At some point, Carla may have further questions about what happened to Bella or about what it means to be dead.
 The facts about Bella's growing old and being sick should then be told, briefly, in simple language that a child Carla's age can understand.
+These seven books can help your child understand death and the grieving process.
 If she asks about people dying, her parents can reassure her that people live much longer than dogs, and suggest that they themselves hope to live a very long time, to be around to see her become a mommy and then a grandma.
 But these explanations should only be offered in response to questions raised by Carla.
 The adults should take their cues from her.

 What the teacher can do: It would be fine for the teacher to say something simple, such as, "I was sorry to hear from your mom that Bella died."
 If Carla wants to talk about it then or later, the teacher might show that she understands by mentioning the loss of her own childhood pet.
 And the teacher can answer Carla's questions in the same manner suggested for the parents.
 In school, as at home, adults should take their cues from the child who has lost a pet or a loved one.
 Comfort a child who is grieving, but don't look askance at one who, like Carla, shows little or no reaction.
 Carla is not heartless, but fortunately inexperienced and unfamiliar with the full meaning of the vet's words, "Bella died."
 Someday Carla may announce in class that she is getting a new dog.
 By inviting her to bring in photos of both Bella and the new puppy, the teacher can help the 4 year old to remember her old dog with affection while celebrating the arrival of a new family pet.